Picovoice/porcupine/demo/ios/README.md

 ## ForegroundApp Demo

+This demo runs wake word detection while the application is in focus.

-To run the background service demo, go to [ForegroundApp](./ForegroundApp) directory.
+To run the foreground application demo, go to [ForegroundApp](./ForegroundApp) directory.
 Then run:

 ```console
 pod install